core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Cryptographic Considerations {#ssec-crypto-considerations}

-The same considerations from Section 12.6 of {{I-D.ietf-core-object-security}} abuot the maximum Sender Sequence Number hold for Group OSCORE.
+The same considerations from Section 12.6 of {{I-D.ietf-core-object-security}} about the maximum Sender Sequence Number hold for Group OSCORE.

 As discussed in {{ssec-wrap-around-partial-iv}}, an endpoint that experiences a wrap-around of its own Sender Sequence Number MUST NOT transmit further messages including a Partial IV, until it has derived a new Sender Context.
 This prevents the endpoint to reuse the same AEAD nonces with the same Sender key.